Cottonseed: Composition

-The mature seeds are brown ovoids weighing about a tenth of a gram.
-By weight, they are 60% cotyledon, 32% coat and 8% embryonic root and shoot.
-These are 20% protein, 20% oil and 3.5% starch.
-Fibers grow from the seed coat to form a boll of cotton lint.
-The boll is a protective fruit and when the plant is grown commercially, it is stripped from the seed by ginning and the lint is then processed into cotton fibre.
-For unit weight of fibre, about 1.6 units of seeds are produced.
+The cotyledon makes up 60% of the weight of the seed without linters, the seed coat 32%, and the remaining 8% the radicle and hypocotyl.
+The chemical composition is 20% protein, 20% oil and 3.5% starch.

+For unit weight of cotton fiber, about 1.6 units of seeds are produced.
 The seeds are about 15% of the value of the crop and are pressed to make oil and used as ruminant animal feed.
 About 5% of the seeds are used for sowing the next crop.